EasonLiaw/Drug_Prescription_Cost_Analysis/README.md

 3. Merging multiple tables into single table
 - Address, BNF and GP tables are combined into a single table after some initial data cleaning.
 4. Adding additional data relevant for analysis
 - Information related to NADP (National Average Discount Percentage) and Counties based on postcode information are added accordingly from external sources, before merging with previously combined dataset.
+(Figures are obtained from the following website: https://www.nhsbsa.nhs.uk/prescription-data/understanding-our-data/financial-forecasting)

 ---